TheMythologist/tp/docs/DeveloperGuide.md

 ### 7. Support CSV file format

-**Current issue:** We currently store student information and their attendance in JSON files.
+**Current issue:** We currently store student information and their attendance in a JSON file.
 However, users may wish to export this data to CSV for easy viewing in external applications such as Excel, or even import data from Excel files to GreyBook.

 **Planned enhancement:** We plan to support saving and loading of data to and from CSV files.

+### 8. Support multiple events

+**Current issue:** We currently store attendance statuses and information to a JSON file.
+When users wish to use the application for a new event, they either have to manually run `unmark all`, or backup the JSON file to a separate directory and delete the JSON file.

+**Planned enhancement:** We plan to support switching to another JSON file via the application directly to support taking of attendance for multiple events.